Medical

 Am I receiving a vaccination when I get tested?

-No, the COVID-19 test is only collecting a sample for testing for a current infection of the coronavirus.
+No, the COVID-19 test only collects a sample for testing for a current coronavirus infection.

 Where can I get a vaccine for COVID-19?